openskynetwork/opensky-api/_sources/trino.rst.txt

 Known Data Gaps
 ---------------

-Due to technical issues in 2023 and 2024, some historical data was permanently lost.
+Due to outages, some historical data was permanently lost.
 Exclude the periods below from your research to ensure accuracy (all times UTC):

 +------------------------------+------------------------------+
 | Start                        | End                          |